NxPKG/khulnasoft-docs/content/rules/normalization/how-it-works.md

 ## URL normalization examples

-The following table shows some examples of URL normalization when using the _Cloudflare_ [normalization type](/rules/normalization/settings/):
+The following table shows some examples of URL normalization when using the _Khulnasoft_ [normalization type](/rules/normalization/settings/):

 {{<table-wrap>}}